Thunderstom1912/DEE-HCMUT-Lib/README.md

 # DEE-Lib
 Hi everyone.
-There is a open library for students of the Faculty of Electrical and Electronics Engineering at HCMUT.
+This is a open library for students of the Faculty of Electrical and Electronics Engineering at HCMUT.
 * If you want to share your documents to the library, please contact me on Facebook (https://www.facebook.com/hongphuc.lam.5/) or Email (lamhongphuc191202@gmail.com)
 * If you share with another, please write credit.
 Thank you.